Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 This was another case of why I shouldn’t get too brave sometimes.
 My logic was that I could see a town ahead and I automatically just assumed this was where I was staying in Wadi Musa.

-I was way off the mark as I would eventually find out that this was not Wadi Musa but Umm Sayhoun *The Bedouin Village).
+I was way off the mark, and as I would eventually find out that this was not Wadi Musa but Umm Sayhoun *The Bedouin Village).

-It actually felt like I was in real trouble until I noticed a group of Bedoiuns shouting over telling me to wait.
+It was just Insane really – I was walking up a hill trying to get over when I noticed a group of Bedoiuns shouting over telling me to wait.

 I was actually very relieved when I met the one who come over called Mohammed.
-Part of me was a bit nervous about it all but I accepted the Donkey ride back and before I knew it I was with Mohammed at his house in Umm Sayhoun drinking tea and water.
+Part of me was a bit nervous about it all but I accepted the Donkey ride back to the village and before I knew it I was with Mohammed at his family home in Umm Sayhoun drinking tea and water.

 Arriving in Umm Sayhoun